sagemathinc/cocalc-doc/source/teaching-students.rst

 As you are all aware technology is moving at an incredible speed, so it is only fair that education catches up!
 CoCalc is a platform that provides a high amount of versatility when it comes to course material handling and distribution.

 Also, being this a cloud service, you can access it from any computer you need to as long as you have internet access on it.
 Meaning that you do not need to install anything.

-Plus it is an OpenSource project.
+Plus, it is an OpenSource project.

+* **Software is already installed:** Dozens of programming languages and thousands of libraries and packages are available.
+There is no need to install them on your computer!
+* **Unified place of work:** witch computers without pausing to install software or move your work to another system.
+* **Consistent coding environment:** Your teacher and you work on CoCalc with the very same software stack.
+* **Interactive notebooks:** Use :doc:`sagews` and :doc:`Jupyter Notebooks <jupyter>` to create an executable record of each study session.
+Make the most of your time when reviewing your work later.
+* **Your personal study archive:** Your work remains accessible and usable in CoCalc long after the course is over.
+(Except, when your teacher explicitly removes you)
+* **Extras:**
+   * :doc:`time-travel` (a detailed edit history)
+   * Backups: consistent snapshots of all your files in a project
+   * Real time collaboration & chat
+   * Online publishing (make selected files public)

 What happens when I finish the course/my degree?
 ---------------------------------------------------------